-TDOC recognizes the key role religion plays in helping inmates cope with incarceration and in preparing them for success after release.
-All Tennessee institutions, but one, have a full-time professional chaplain and numerous volunteer chaplains who minister to inmates of all faiths.
+TDOC recognizes the key role religion plays in helping offenders cope with incarceration and in preparing them for success after release.
+All Tennessee institutions have a professional chaplain and numerous volunteer chaplains who are available to minister to offenders of all faiths.

 Policy 118.01 Religious Programs (in pdf format) (140 kb)